lipsia-fmri/lipsia/docs/stats/vlisa0.rst

 in which each voxel contains some test statistic uncorrected for multiple comparisons.
 The second file contains a long list of permuted maps that resulting from random permutations.
 These permuted maps are subsequently used to derive a null distribution.
-The output is a map that gives the voxel-wise statistical significance of an effect (FDR corrected).
+The output is a map thresholded such that FDR < alpha for every voxel.
+Voxels that survive the threshold have values of (1-FDR) so that larger values indicate higher significance.

 ::